abhijitboruah/GRACE-grasp-reasoning/README.md

 constraint rule C2, and three example individuals.

 It can be opened in Protege 5.x and reasoned over with HermiT.
-The SWRL rules execute through the SWRLTab Drools engine. `code/build_ontology.py` regenerates the file from scratch.
+The SWRL rules execute through the SWRLTab Drools engine.

 ## Reproducing the experiments